Donders-Institute/bidscoin/docs/bidsapps.rst

                             name of a BIDS datatype folder, such as 'anat', or of the derivatives folder, i.e. 'derivatives'.
-If output is left empty then the original images are replaced by the defaced images (default: None) -c, --cluster         Submit the deface jobs to a high-performance compute (HPC) cluster (default:
+If output is left empty then the original images are replaced by the defaced images (default: None) -c, --cluster         Use the DRMAA library to submit the deface jobs to a high-performance compute (HPC) cluster (default: False)
-                            False)
       -n NATIVESPEC, --nativespec NATIVESPEC
                             DRMAA native specifications for submitting deface jobs to the HPC cluster (default: -l walltime=00:30:00,mem=2gb)